-For several years, U.S. authorities have recognized same-sex marriage for immigration purposes.
-This recognition extends to marriage-based permanent residence (a "green card").
-Under federal law, same-sex marriages are treated the same as any other marriage.
-This includes the immigration law rule that when permanent residence is based on a new marriage (less than two years old), the permanent residence will be "conditional," and you will be given a two-year green card.
+For several years, U.S. authorities have recognized same-sex marriage as a basis for marriage-based permanent residence (a "green card").
+Under federal law, same-sex marriages are currently treated the same as any other marriage.
+This includes the immigration-law rule that when permanent residence is based on a new marriage (less than two years old), the permanent residence will be "conditional," and you will be given a two-year green card.

-The "condition" is that you have to file to renew your two-year green card before it expires, which involves providing documentation to show that you married for love and not just for an immigration benefit.
+The "condition" referred to is that you have to file an I-751 petition with U.S. Citizenship and Immigration Services (USCIS) to renew your two-year green card before it expires.
+This petition involves providing documentation to show that your marriage is bona fide; in other words, you married for love and to create a life together, not just to get an immigration benefit.
 In literal terms, this usually means showing proof that you still live together, mix your finances and property, and so forth.
 (For more information, see Marriage-Based Conditional Residents: When and How to Apply for a Permanent Green Card.)

 Sometimes, though, marriages don't work out in those first two years.
-Immigration law allows any applicant (from a same-sex marriage or an opposite-sex marriage) to show that when the marriage occurred, it really was to establish a life together and was not just to get an immigration benefit.
+Immigration law allows any applicant (from a same-sex marriage or an opposite-sex marriage) to show that when the marriage occurred, it really was to establish a life together and was not just to get an immigration benefit, and continue on with the quest for permanent residence regardless of divorce.
 (For details, see Divorce and Your Conditional Residence Status: How to File a Divorce Waiver With Form I-751.)

 The rules are no different for same-sex couples, but some extra considerations are useful to bear in mind.

-It is common for applicants for green cards to have more than one marriage in their past.
+It is common for applicants for U.S. green cards to have more than one marriage in their past.
 Sometimes there was an old marriage before getting permanent residence.
 Sometimes there has been a new marriage after permanent residence.
 Applicants reasonably worry about what happens if one marriage was to a woman and the other to a man.
-Will U.S. Citizenship and Immigration Services (USCIS) look at this history with suspicion?
+Will USCIS look at this history with suspicion?

 Whenever USCIS removes conditions on residence, the key question is whether the marriage that led to permanent residence was truthful or a trick.
 Your focus should NOT be on your other marriages, only the one that led to a green card.
 The history of what happened when you were dating, at the wedding, and after the wedding are all important.